In This Article

-To be clear, psychologists differentiate between narcissism and narcissistic personality disorder, with the former showing up in varying degrees and frequencies in a person who likely can understand some of the consequences of their self-absorbed actions, and the latter showing up consistently and severely in a person who cannot recognize or take accountability for the harm they’re leaving in their wake.
-While there’s only one clinical diagnosis for narcissistic personality disorder in the DSM-5, there are various shades of narcissism, all of which can be super problematic to encounter in a relationship.
+All that is to say, narcissism shows up in varying degrees and frequencies in a person who can likely understand some of the consequences of their self-absorbed actions, while the latter show up consistently and severely in a person who cannot recognize or take accountability for the harm they’re leaving in their wake.
+While there’s only one clinical diagnosis for narcissistic personality disorder in the DSM-5, there are various shades of narcissism, all of which can be problematic to encounter in a relationship.

 Why should you look out for narcissists?

 Narcissists are generally grandiose people with an unending need for admiration and a lack of empathy, says psychologist Danielle Forshee, PsyD.
-And in any kind of relationship setting—platonic, romantic, or otherwise—is where these core qualities can be the most harmful.
+These core qualities can be most harmful in a relationship—whether it’s a platonic or romantic relationship or otherwise.

-That also means that a relationship with a narcissist can leave you feeling insecure and unworthy.
-“Their defensiveness and inability to take criticism can quickly turn into gaslighting behavior that leave you doubting yourself,” says Dr. Hoffman.
+This also means that a relationship with a narcissist can leave you feeling insecure and unworthy.
+“Their defensiveness and inability to take criticism can quickly turn into gaslighting behavior that leaves you doubting yourself,” says Dr. Hoffman.
 And that’s precisely the goal of the narcissist—to be recognized consistently as “superior,” regardless of their actual achievements or behaviors in the relationship, says Dr. Forshee.

-And by the same token, your constant need to stroke their ego or confirm their worth can make it really tough to get to know the person on a deeper level, says Dr. Forshee, restricting the relationship from ever reaching the kind of intimacy necessary for long-term success.
+By the same token, your constant need to stroke their ego or confirm their worth can make it tough to get to know the person on a deeper level, says Dr. Forshee, restricting the relationship from ever reaching the intimacy necessary for long-term success.

-Why is it often so difficult to identify a narcissist?
+Why is it often so difficult to identify the different types of narcissists?

+If you’re curious to learn how to identify a narcissist, should you suspect you have one in your life, it typically won’t be without difficulty.
 “Many times, people can’t believe a person is that self-centered and lacking in empathy,” says therapist Lesli Doares, LMFT.
 “They are given the benefit of the doubt because the narcissist can act in ways that seem generous, but it’s only a ploy to keep someone connected to them or to get something specific in return.”
-It’s easy to latch on to those moments as “proof” that the narcissist actually cares, she adds, but cautions that this earnestness is not only false and manipulative but also unlikely to last.
+It’s easy to latch onto those moments as “proof” that the narcissist actually cares, she adds, but cautions that this earnestness is not only false and manipulative but also unlikely to last.

 Particularly in the beginning of a relationship with a narcissist, there’s typically a lot of love-bombing, says Dr. Hoffman: “They’ll give you compliments and inflate your ego, so you take it and internalize that they’re making you feel good or loved, but really it’s just a manipulation tactic to ensure that you choose to date them.”